leprechaunne/Python/Python Arcade (Snake Clone)/README.md

 -- 4# for @--#.X change (aka A--1.1 to A--1.2)
 -- 5# for @--#.#.X (minor changes like A--5.3.1 usually for hotfixes)

+### A--2.5
+The snake moves!!!
+It crashes when it eats an apple, but one step at a time.

 ### A--2.4
 Assorted progress (enough to warrant a push while its still unstable), working on fusing movement and collisions by "looking ahead" and taking advantage of the